ArminSmajlagic/microservice-architecture/README.md

 # Microservice Architecture in ASP.NET 6

-This is an eCommerce project with Microservice Architecture that demonstrates usage of design patterns & many technologies.
+This is an eCommerce project with Microservice Architecture that demonstrates usage of design patterns & many technologies

 Each service uses different sub-architecture and database to demonstrate true microservices and their potential.
 I have mainly used clean and layerd as sub-architecutres for each of the service.